DENVER DIRECT PATHWAYS

 Collaborating with Denver Public Schools, Community College of Denver, Metropolitan State University of Denver, University of Colorado Denver and Emily Griffith Technical College, the DDP strategy incorporates five key components:

-- Alignment of pathways in Advanced Manufacturing, Business, Health, IT (where they exist) with input from employers
+- Alignment of pathways in Advanced Manufacturing, Business, Health and Information Technology with input from employers

 - Development of a cross-institutional and cross-partner Advising Council

-- Smoothing of transition points: high school to college, two-year to four-year transfers and certificate transfers
+- Smoothing of transition points: high school to college, two-year to four-year transfer and certificate transfer

 - Alignment of DPS programs of study to college pathways

 - Community, family and student awareness and engagement strategy

 - Decrease barriers to enrollment, persistence and completion

 - Increase student success – reducing average time to degree and average credit accumulation upon degree completion